andreaswilli/meta-grabber/README.md

 `{show_name}` | `Breaking Bad` | The name of the tv show.
 `{year}` | `2008` | The year in which the tv show was first aired.

+### Default output directory
+The output directory that will be used, if you don't select one manually.
+Your directory name can also include `{show_name}`, which will be replaced with the name of the tv show.
+This is useful to automatically organise your tv shows in subfolders.

 ## Dev stuff
 Run it locally by running
 ```